-He spoke this with so much Warmth in his Temper, so much Earnestness and Motion of his Spirits, which were apparent in his Countenance, that it was evident it was the true Sense of his Soul: There was no room to doubt his Sincerity.

-I told him, I once thought myself a kind of a Monarch in my old Station, of which I had given him an Account, but that I thought he was not a Monarch only, but a great Conqueror; for that he that has got a Victory over his own exorbitant Desires, and has the absolute Dominion over himself, whose Reason entirely governs his Will, is certainly greater than he that conquers a City.
-But, my Lord, said I, shall I take the Liberty to ask you a Question?
-With all my Heart, says he.
-If the Door of your Liberty was opened, said I, would you not take hold of it to deliver yourself from this Exile?

-Hold, said he, your Question is subtle, and requires some serious just Distinctions, to give it a sincere Answer; and I'll give it you from the Bottom of my Heart.
-Nothing that I know of in this World would move me to deliver myself from this State of Banishment, except these two, First, the Enjoyment of my Relations, and Secondly, a little warmer Climate; but I protest to you, that to go back to the Pomp of the Court, the Glory, the Power, the Hurry of a Minister of State, the Wealth, the Gaiety, and the Pleasures, that is to say, Follies of a Courtier; if my Master should send me Word this Moment, that he restores me to all he banish'd me from; I protest,

-If I know myself at all, I would not leave this Wilderness, these Deserts, and these frozen Lakes, for the Palace at Moscow.

-But, my Lord, said I, perhaps you not only are banish'd from the Pleasures of the Court, and from the Power, and Authority, and Wealth you enjoy'd before, but you may be absent too from some of the Conveniences of Life, your Estate perhaps confiscated and your Effects plunder'd, and the Supplies left you here may not be suitable to the ordinary Demands of Life.

-Ay, says he, that is as you suppose me to be a Lord, or a Prince, &.
-So indeed I am; but you are now to consider me only as a Man, a human Creature, not at all distinguish'd from another, and so I can suffer no Want, unless I should be visited with Sickness and Distempers.
-However, to put the Question out of Dispute; you see our Manner; we are in this Place five Persons of Rank; we live perfectly retir'd, as suited to a State of Banishment; we have something rescu'd from the Shipwreck of our Fortunes, which keeps us from the mere Necessity of hunting for our Food; but the poor Soldiers who are here, without that Help, live in as much Plenty as we, who go into the Woods and catch Sables and Foxes; the Labour of a Month will maintain them a Year; and as the Way of living is not expensive, so it is not hard to get sufficient to ourselves.
-So that Objection is out of Doors.
+He spoke this with so much warmth in his temper, so much earnestness and motion of his spirits, that it was evident it was the true sense of his soul; there was no room to doubt his sincerity.
+I told him I once thought myself a kind of monarch in my old station, of which I had given him an account; but that I thought he was not only a monarch, but a great conquerer; for he that had got a victory over his own exorbitant desires, and the absolute dominion over himself, he whose reason entirely governs his will, is certainly greater than he that conquers a city.
+"But, my lord," said I, "shall I take the liberty to ask you a question?"
+"With all my heart," says he.
+"If the door of your liberty was opened," said I, "would you not take hold of it, to deliver yourself from this exile?"
+"Hold," said he; "your question is subtle and requires some serious, just distinctions to give it a sincere answer; and I will give it you from the bottom of my heart.
+Nothing that I know of in the world would move me to deliver myself from this state of banishment, except these two : first, the enjoyment of my relations; and, secondly, a little warmer climate; but I protest to you, that to go back to the pomp of the court, the glory, the power, the hurry of a minister of state; the wealth, the gaiety, and the pleasures of a courtier; if my master should send me word this moment that he restores me to all he banished me from, I protest, if I know myself at all, I would not leave this wilderness, these deserts, and these frozen lakes, for the palace at Moscow."
+"But, my lord," said I, "perhaps you not only are banished from the pleasures of the court, and from the power, authority, and wealth you enjoyed before, but you may be absent, too, from some of the conveniences of life: your estate, perhaps, confiscated, and your effects plundered; and the supplies left you here may not be suitable to the ordinary demands of life."
+"Ay," says he, "that is as you suppose me to be a lord, or a prince, &c.; so, indeed, I am ; but you are now to consider me only as a man, a human creature, not at all distinguished from another; and so I can suffer no want, unless I should be visited with sickness and distempers.
+However, to put the question out of dispute, you see our way of life: we are, in this place, five persons of rank; we live perfectly retired, as suited to a state of banishment; we have something rescued from the shipwreck of our fortunes, which keeps us from the mere necessity of hunting for our food; but the poor soldiers, who are here without that help, live in as much plenty as we, who go in the woods and catch sables and foxes; the labour of a month will maintain them a year; and as the way of living is not expensive, so it is not hard to get sufficient for ourselves.
+So that objection is out of doors."

+"BROUGHT US IN FINE VENISON" (p.
+408).